-2. It offers insurance against localised recessions and currency volatility
+Insurance against localised recessions and currency volatility

 As a rule, countries that are resilient when others are suffering recession not only maintain their local markets, but their currency increases in value.
 US and UK companies that had operations in Australia benefited massively during the 2008–2010 recession — purchasing power was maintained, and the Australian dollar rose dramatically.
 As a result, sales volume increases of 10% translated to revenue increases (when expressed in USD or GBP) of over 50%.
 Many companies that had expanded internationally survived when they might otherwise have sunk, and some even grew their global revenues and profits.

 Transferring work abroad reduces business costs and increases profitability.

 Creating a Shared Service Centre in a lower cost economy, typically to process accounts or manage HR or IT, is easy to do.
 Even companies that have nothing to export, but a reasonably sized headcount, can expand abroad.
 Many companies think they are too small, or have unfounded fears of complications, and may dabble in the water by going to Outsourcing.
 However, if it’s big enough to outsource, it’s probably big enough to set up one’s own subsidiary to do the job — and doing that will not only give the company proper control, but typically be 30–40% cheaper.

 4. International Expansion can cut labour costs

 Expanding to add in more highly skilled R&D or engineering and design work can take advantage of skilled labour that can be difficult to recruit and retain back home.

 Such staff often prove far more enthusiastic for the company than domestic recruits, and deliver much higher productivity.